charlypoly/generator-yui3/README.md

 **Add template to a existing module**

 ```
 yo yui3:addtemplate <template_name>[, <template_name>,...]
 ```

 **Add lang to a existing module**

+Create the lang part of a YUI module.
+Without arguments the scaffolder creates all the lang setted in the .generator-yui3.json.
+With argument it only creates the structure for the lang given as a parameter.

 ```
 yo yui3:addlang <lang>[, <lang>,...]